duckfood/PeacemakerAI/README.md

 - **Outperforms Nullbot, Cobra, Bonecrusher, and SemperFi**: Bests existing bots despite their knowledge of unseen objects.
 Efficiently pacifies multiple opponents for total world peace!

 ### Attribution
 **Inspired by the prototypical SemperFi from the base Warzone 2100**.
-Although they share similar naming conventions, PeacemakerAI has undergone significant revisions and enhancements thanks to assistance from qwen3, granite4, deepseek-coder, and gpt4 large language models.
+Although they share similar naming conventions, PeacemakerAI has undergone significant revisions and enhancements thanks to assistance from qwen3, granite4, deepseek-coder-v2, and gpt4 large language models.
 Special thanks to GitHub Copilot and Claude Haiku 4.5 for assistance solving the toughest bugs.

 ### Motivation
 PeacemakerAI grew out of a project to explore advanced JavaScript while leveraging large language models for coding assistance.